IBMCloud-Labs/kube101/workshop/Lab2/README.md

 1. Using `kubectl`, you can now update your deployment to use the `v2` image. `kubectl` allows you to change details about existing resources with the `set` subcommand.
 We can use it to change the image being used.
 The following command will trigger a rolling deployment of the new version.
-Meaning, each pod is updated one at a time, and your final deployment will have the same number of pods you had deployed before.
+This means that each pod is updated one at a time, and your final deployment will have the same number of pods you had deployed before.

     ```$ kubectl set image deployment/guestbook guestbook=ibmcom/guestbook:v2```